 Although nearly all our classes are described as ‘box standard’ there are still subtle things you can do to a slot car to maximise its performance.

-Also, many models now mount the motor in ‘pods’ that can, with loosened screws, float independently of the chassis.
+Also, many models now mount the motor in ‘pods’ that can, with loosened screws (a little loose, not a lottle), float independently of the chassis.

-Some manufacturers’ tyres are better formed than others and sanding the tyre whilst it’s mounted on its hub can flatten off bumps and increase the contact patch.
+Some manufacturers’ tyres are better formed than others and sanding the tyre whilst it’s mounted on its hub can flatten off bumps, reduce vibrations and increase the contact patch.

 With the sandpaper still out, gently rounding off the edges of the tyres can prevent the car digging in and de-slotting when cornering.